CuriBio/curibio.sdk/docs/source/gettingstarted.rst

 Exporting Data to an Excel File and Downloading
 -----------------------------------------------

-1. Navigate back to the notebook page by clicking on ``intro.ipynb``.
+1. Starting from the main files page, navigate back to the notebook page by clicking on ``intro.ipynb``.

 2. Before running any code cells, you will need to update the file location.
    Change the line::